volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 Larger applications, typically, are not well optimized to minimize the impact of rendering cycles on the performance, so in some places they tend to be slower than expected.

-Rendering cycles always come with a cost, so it is best to have as small number of re-renders as it is possible (without giving up on readability and maintainability, of course).
+Rendering cycles always come with a cost, so it is best to have the smallest possible number of re-renders and to execute as small number of functions as possible on each re-render (without giving up on readability and maintainability, of course).

 In this article you will see how we can optimize the React application almost with no effort.